ezzabuzaid/blog/src/content/blog/rxjs-typeahead.md

 ## Conclusion

 In this article, we learned how to build a typeahead component using RxJS.
 We also learned about backpressure and how it can affect our application's performance.
 I hope you found this article helpful and that it will help you build better applications in the future.

+You can take this further and apply [Infinite Scroll](/posts/reactive-infinite-scroll) along with typeahead to have a unique user experience.